Updated April 2018

 What is a tax audit?

-A tax audit is just the IRS’s way of verifying that the taxes you’ve submitted were accurate.
-If you can prove that your taxes were filed correctly and the numbers you reported were true, you’re all set.
+A tax audit is the IRS’s way of verifying that the taxes you’ve submitted were accurate.
+If you can prove that your taxes were filed correctly and the numbers you reported were true, you’re generally all set.

 If I’m audited, does it mean I owe the IRS more money?